surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 13.8.1-dev.2 =
+= 13.8.1-dev.3 =

 (2022/11/06) Added a "Clear WordPress Cron Jobs" button in the SSO &gt; Tools and Actions settings page.
+Fixed a possible condition where a custom SEO title or description exists, but the SEO title or description is disabled.

 = 13.8.0 =